3dim-computational-imaging/3dim-website/content/authors/james-taylor/_index.md

 user_groups:
   - Ph.D.
 Students
 ---
-James Taylor is a first-year PhD student in the Wyant College of Optical Sciences at the University of Arizona.
-He received bachelor’s degrees in Physics and Economics from Vanderbilt University in 2021.
-He worked for 4D technology, a subsidiary of Onto Innovation, as part of a team building a dual-wavelength interferometer system to measure rougher surfaces with a higher effective wavelength.
+James Taylor is a third-year PhD student in the Wyant College of Optical Sciences at the University of Arizona.
+Before joining the 3DIM lab, he worked at 4D Technology, where he primarily contributed to the development of a dual-wavelength interferometry system for surface roughness testing.
+Prior to that, he earned bachelor's degrees in Physics and Economics from Vanderbilt University in 2021.
 His current research interests include optical metrology and computational imaging.

+His current research focuses on exploring the fundamental limits of 3D measurement techniques and the trade-offs between them, with the goal of designing and developing 3D optical metrology systems that surpass the state of the art, particularly for applications in industrial inspection and automation.